bahrs/Keithley2600_Bronkhorst/README.md

 - Concurrent logging from multiple devices (one thread per instrument)
 - SCPI / TSP control of Keithley 2601B via `pyvisa` + `keithley2600`
 - Bronkhorst EL-FLOW flow control with ppm-based protocol builder
+- Decoupled I/O and file writing via a bounded queue.
 - Autosave to timestamped `data/raw/*.csv` with ISO timestamps
 - Configurable NO₂ / H₂S protocols with gas-usage estimation
 - Optional JSON export of the exact protocol used, for reproducibility